 But let’s see how these embroidery stitches work and how well the Razzle and Dazzle threads performed on wool.

 Picking the fabric

-I LOVE, LOVE, LOVE to stitch on wool, so of course I wanted to bring along wool to stitch on.
-I used my die cutting machine to cut hearts, stars and circles and used my favourite 505™ Spray to stick them together.
-I tried to pick wools that were in the same colour family as the Razzle and Dazzle threads that I had on hand, so I used lots of bright colours like purple, red and teal and accented them with the beige wool that I like to use for backgrounds.
+I LOVE, LOVE, LOVE to stitch on wool, so of course, I wanted to bring along wool to stitch on.
+I used my die cutting machine to cut hearts, stars and circles and used my favorite 505™ Spray to stick them together.
+I tried to pick wools that were in the same colour family as the Razzle and Dazzle threads that I had on hand, so I used lots of bright colors like purple, red and teal and accented them with the beige wool that I like to use for backgrounds.
 I also brought along an assortment of bright coloured buttons and the thread conditioner that works so well with the threads.

 Learning new stitches using my WonderFil threads.

 First I decided to try the cable stitch and right off the bat I decided that this was my new favorite stitch.
 Why had I never known how to do this one??
 Check out this video on YouTube to see how to do this stitch.
 Using the Dazzle threads really made it pop!